 My friend Marie is a music therapist who currently works in long-term care.
 She connects with dementia patients and those with chronic health conditions.
-Using music she provides mental health support, end-of-life comfort and helps support those grieving the loss of a loved one.
+Using music, she provides mental health support, end-of-life comfort, and supports those grieving the loss of a loved one.

 The two years of working, parenting, and caring for aging parents during the pandemic were demanding.
 By the second year, Marie began to build self-care and mental wellness into her routine to ensure she could continue to support all those who needed her at work and home.